Stop the war

 Step 7.3 Share the dashboard

 Let’s share our dashboard with the customer.
+But нou can’t share an individual dashboard directly; you can only share a dashboard group that includes the desired dashboard.
 Our dashboard is in the group “All”.
-Ideally, we should create another dashboard group, but to simplify the guide, we will use the group “All”.
+Ideally, we should create a new dashboard group and move our dashboard into it, but to simplify this guide, we’ll use the “All” group.

-• Open "Dashboard" page, go to the "Groups" tab and click the "Share" icon for the "All" dashboard group;
+- Open the "Dashboard" page, and navigate to the "Groups" tab.
+Click the "Share" icon for the "All" dashboard group;

 You can also share the dashboard with your customer or user during its creation stage.

-• Tick "Share entity group" checkbox, then select the customer with whom you want to share the dashboard and specify permission.
-Click "Add";
+- Tick the "Share entity group" checkbox, then select the customer you want to share the dashboard group with and specify permissions.
+Then, click "Add";

 Step 7.4 Create a customer user

-• Click "plus" icon in the top right corner to add a new user;
+- Click "plus" icon in the top right corner;

-• Select the default dashboard and enable "Always fullscreen" mode.
+- Select your "My New Dashboard" as default dashboard and check "Always fullscreen".
 Apply changes.

 Step 7.5 Activate the customer user